 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Disclaimer 2020: As of December 2018, this park is no longer open to the public.
+Disclaimer 2021: It is now illegal to enter these premises, please DO NOT enter.
+As of December 2018, this park is no longer open to the public.
 Access is restricted to staff and residents only.

 If you’re looking for a place to find wild kangaroos while you’re exploring the east coast, look no further than Morisset.